The Anatomy Of An Effective Marketing Email

 Call To Action

 What is the point of your email?
 What action do you want your audience to take when they read it?
-Keep this in mind as you write your body content and let it flow naturally into your call to action.
+Remember this as you write your body content and let it flow naturally into your call to action.

 Direct your call to action to a button or link so it’s prominently displayed, standing out from the rest of your email content.
 That way if someone is simply scanning the email, they’ll immediately know what to do next.